Karen Butt

 my picture

-I am L. E. Dickson Instructor (postdoc) in the Department of Mathematics at the University of Chicago.
+I am an L. E. Dickson Instructor and NSF postdoc in the Department of Mathematics at the University of Chicago.
 I completed my PhD at the University of Michigan in April 2023, advised by Ralf Spatzier.

 Papers

-2. Approximate control of the marked length spectrum by short geodesics (arXiv)
+2. Approximate control of the marked length spectrum by short geodesics.
+Ergodic Theory and Dynamical Systems (2025) (journal) (arXiv)